intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/nano.md

 trainer.fit(net, train_loader)
 ```

-If you are using custom train loop, you can use the following code to enable intel-extension-for-pytorch, multi-instance training and other nano's optimizations.
+If you are using custom training loop, you can use the following code to enable intel-extension-for-pytorch, multi-instance training and other nano's optimizations.

 ```python
 from bigdl.nano.pytorch import TorchNano